-Along those same lines, I like to communicate openly and for my partner and I to feel free to talk about anything, no matter how silly or irrational or heavy or anything else.
-I think I basically wrote that idea before, below here in my profile.
+I like to communicate openly and for my partner and I to feel free to talk about anything, no matter how silly or irrational or heavy or anything else.
+I think I basically wrote that idea here before, somewhere in my profile.
 This here is just an impromptu clearing of some thoughts I'm having today.

 As far as what I'm "looking for," I guess the simplest answer is that I'd love a girlfriend in my life.
 The whole truth is not simple, though, because I do not require that every woman I go on a date with or spend some intimate time with be a potential "serious" relationship.
 I really view human relationships in general as just too varied and layered and complex for me to waste time perceiving or labeling them in categories as rudimentary as "relationship" and "fling," or whatever other Aristotelian options people may be inclined to rest their perceptions on.